JCGithu/JCGithu-Colloquial-Studio-Documentation/src/content/docs/chatter/css.md

 ### Alignment

 Horizontal Alignment of the bubble.
-These are applied individually, so you could apply different alignments to different message types
+These are applied individually, so you could apply different alignments to different message types.

 - `flex-start`
 - `center`
 - `flex-end`

-### Applied Each Message

-Each persons username will be added as a class, allowing you to customise the look for specific individuals

-The custom reward ID is for channel point redeems.
-You can easily find the ID for a point redeem with this [tool from Instafluff](https://www.instafluff.tv/TwitchCustomRewardID/?channel=YOURTWITCHCHANNEL)

-- username
-- custom-reward-id

 ### Applied Classes

-These classes are applied if the relevant toggles are selected in the dashboard
+These classes are applied if the relevant settings are selected in the app.

 - `dropShadow` for bubble drop shadow
 - `bubbleBanner` for banner mode